 |Are you of Ashkenazi Jewish ancestry AND do you or a family member have breast or ovarian cancer?||___||___|

 |Do you have 3 or more relatives with the same type of cancer?||___||___|

 |Do you or a relative have multiple related cancers like colon cancer and uterine cancer?||___||___|

 |Do you or a relative have 10 or more colon polyps?||___||___|

 |Do you have a close relative with a known gene mutation?||___||___|

 If you answered “yes” to any of these questions, you may be more likely to get cancer.
 Talk to your doctor to find out more.

 For more information about the Cancer Genetics Program at the West Michigan Cancer Center, call 269-382-2500.
-We have a board certified Genetic Counselor and a certified Nurse Practitioner to serve you.
+We have two board certified Genetic Counselors on staff to serve you.